Orders, decorations, and medals of Spain: Territorial organization

-Because of their dual nature as military and religious institutions, territorially the orders develop a separate double organization for each of these areas, although sometimes not completely detached.
+Due to their dual nature as both military and religious institutions, the orders developed separate double organizations for each of these areas, though they were not always completely detached.

-In the political-military these were divided into "major encomiendas" there greater encomienda by each peninsular kingdom in which was present the order in question.
-In front of them was the main commander.
-It was followed by the encomiendas, which were a set of goods, not always territorial nor grouped, but generally constituted territorial demarcations.
+In the political-military area, the orders were divided into "major encomiendas", with each peninsular kingdom having a greater encomienda in which the order was present.
+The main commander was in charge of them.
+Below the major encomiendas were the encomiendas, which were a collection of goods, not always territorial or grouped, but generally constituted territorial demarcations.
 The encomiendas were administered by a commander.
-The fortresses, that by any type of cause were not under the command of the commander, were headed by an alcaide appointed by him.
+The fortresses not under the command of the commander were headed by an alcaide appointed by him.

-Religiously were organized by convents, existing a main convent, which was the headquarters of the order.
-In the case of the Order of Santiago was based in Uclés, after the rifts of the order with the Leonese monarch Ferdinand II.
-The Order of Alcántara had it in the Extremaduran village that gave it its name.
+Religiously, the orders were organized by convents, with a main convent serving as the headquarters of the order.
+The Order of Santiago was based in Uclés, following the rifts of the order with the Leonese monarch Ferdinand II.
+The Order of Alcántara was based in the Extremaduran village that gave it its name.

-The convents were not only places where lived the professed monks, but constituted priories, religious territorial demarcations where the respective priors with the time had the same powers as the bishoprics, resulting in the military orders were subtracted to the episcopal power in extensive territories.
+The convents were not only places where the professed monks lived, but also constituted priories, religious territorial demarcations where the respective priors had the same powers as the bishoprics, resulting in the military orders being removed from the episcopal power in extensive territories.

 Army

-The command of the army it exercised the highest dignities of each order.
-At the apex the master, followed by the main commanders.
-The figure of alférez was highlighted at beginning, but in the Middle Ages had disappeared.
+The command of the army was exercised by the highest dignitaries of each order.
+At the apex was the master, followed by the main commanders.
+The figure of alférez was highlighted at the beginning, but in the Middle Ages it had disappeared.
 The command of the fortresses was in the hands of the commander or an alcaide appointed by him.

-The recruitment was used to do by encomiendas, contributing presumably each with a number of lances or men related to the economic value of the demarcation.
+Recruitment was done through encomiendas, with each presumably contributing a number of lances or men related to the economic value of the demarcation.

-Of note is the surprising bellicosity of the orders and its rigorous promise to fight the infidel, which often manifested itself in the continuation of authentic "private wars" against the Muslims when, for various reasons, the Christian kings gave up the struggle, because signing truces or to direct its military actions in other ways, as when Ferdinand III of Castile, crowned king of León, abandoned the interests of this kingdom to pursue the conquest of Andalusia in favor of the Crown of Castile.
+Of note is the surprising bellicosity of the orders and their rigorous promise to fight the infidel, which often manifested itself in the continuation of authentic "private wars" against the Muslims when, for various reasons, the Christian kings gave up the struggle.
+This was due to signing truces or directing their military actions in other ways, as was the case when Ferdinand III of Castile, crowned king of León, abandoned the interests of this kingdom to pursue the conquest of Andalusia in favor of the Crown of Castile.